watermelon-admin/yuzu/.gitea/workflows/DEPLOY-SETUP.md

 ## Pre-requisites

 1. A Gitea runner with Docker installed
-2. SSH key access to the YuzuDeploy repository
+2. Access to the YuzuDeploy repository via Personal Access Token (PAT)
 3. Proper secrets configured in your Gitea repository

 ## Required Secrets